RGIT Australia COVID-19 FAQs

 In consideration of the current circumstances, host workplaces may have either closed and/or are not accepting students for work placement.
 We are working together with host employers to ensure the earliest opportunity for students to continue their WBT, in accordance with government and regulatory advice.

-RGIT is continuing to deliver courses and programs through virtual training delivery, therefore we endeavour to deliver courses as per scheduled, to ensure it will not affect any progress of your qualification.
+RGIT is continuing to deliver courses and programs through virtual training delivery, therefore we endeavour to deliver courses as per schedule, to ensure it will not affect any progress of your qualification.

 We do appreciate the uncertainty in the environment therefore there may be certain unavoidable circumstances which may impact the scheduled delivery.
 We will endeavour to advise you if your course delivery is affected.